 The university provides resources for assisting distressed students or students who are of concern to faculty, staff, or other students.
 For example, this might include students who are missing assignments, having excessive absences, or exhibiting other academic related problems.
 For academic concerns such as these, faculty can utilize UNO Cares.
 Other examples of concerning behavior, such as acting out or acting inappropriately in a public situation, making threats of harm to self or others, etc. can be reported to the Office of Student Accountability and Disability (504-280-7327).
-The Office of Student Accountability and Disability will determine what steps may be necessary following the report.
+The Office of Student Accountability and Disability (sources) are reported.
 This might include options such as calling the student in to discuss the concerns and referring the student to other campus and/or community services.